Quick relaxation techniques for anxiety: How to Relieve Tension, Anxiety, and Stress Naturally

 This time, you walk across the field and sit by a pond.
 The gentle wind is touching your body.
 The water of the pond is clear and wavy, and a leaf is floating from side to side.
 All your tension, sorrows, and frustration are also floating away with this leaf.
 Feel, “I am at peace, I am at peace.”
 Now focus again on your breathing, and slowly open your eyes and sit normally.

-If you do these three steps properly, you will feel much better.
-If you can do this exercise twice daily, you can relax your body.
-Do not do it when it’s too cold or too hot.
+If you do these three steps correctly, you will feel much better.
+If you can do this exercise twice daily, you can relax your body. plz Do not do it when it’s too cold or too hot.
 Don’t do it on an empty stomach or a full stomach.
 If you don’t see any improvement after doing this, consult an expert.

 Leave a Reply